RafaelVidaurre/angular-permission/README.md

   });
 ```

-Another thing you can do is set `redirectTo` property that will handle unmatched permission redirection:
+You can also set `redirectTo` property that will handle unmatched permission redirection:

 ```javascript
 $stateProvider